TCPL and the classroom go hand in hand

 The operational tips below are designed to help your visit with us go smoothly.

 Let students know what they can do during browsing time and how long they can browse.
-Because the multi-media computers are often busy, you should know that they may not be available during your visit.
+Because the Youth Computers are often busy, you should know that they may not be available during your visit.
 Part of our mission is to help every reader find the right book.

 Decide in advance if you want to set any limits on what kind or how many items your students check out.
 Budget at least an extra 30 minutes if your class will be checking out (longer for groups larger than 30).
-Teachers using their own card for check-out are advised that they are responsible for the return of the materials.
+Teachers using their own card for check-out are advised that they are responsible for the return of any and all materials.

 You are responsible for the safety and discipline of your students.
 All library users must follow our Building Use Policy.
 Library Staff are responsible for the library program during your visit.

 Please feel free to call us in the event that changes become necessary.
 We can make tours shorter or add browsing or check-out time if needed.
-We are also happy to choose stories that reflect a current class interest.
+We are also happy to choose stories that reflect a desired theme.

 If you or your students require special assistance, please let us know.